ubernostrum/django-contact-form/docs/install.rst

 offers convenient packaged downloads and installation instructions.

-The |version| release of ``django-contact-form`` supports Django 1.7 and 1.8, on any of Python 2.7, 3.3 or 3.4.
+The |version| release of ``django-contact-form`` supports Django 1.7 and 1.8, on any of Python 2.7, 3.3, 3.4, or 3.5.
 Older versions of Django and/or Python may work, but are not tested or officially supported.
-It is expected that ``django-contact-form`` |version| will be compatible with Python 3.5 once released (as of the release of ``django-contact-form`` |version|, Python 3.5 was in beta testing).

 Normal installation